DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 1. Under the assumption of full integration with the global market portofolio:
     Risk Premium = β * Global Risk Premium = ρ * (SD of asset / SD of market) * Global Risk Premium = ρ * SD of asset * Global Sharpe Ratio

 2. Under the assumption of full segmentation of markets: β = 1 and each asset is their own market
     Risk Premium = 1 * Market Risk Premium = 1 * SD of asset * (Risk premium of the asset / SD of asset) = Asset Risk * Asset Sharpe Ratio

 3. The weighted average of two component:
      RPi = φ * Risk Premium Under Global Assumption +(1−φ) * Risk Premium Under Segmentation Assumption

 ## Forecasting Real Estate Return

-Cap Rate = Net Operating Income / Property Value Expected Return = Cap Rate + NOI growth rate
+Cap Rate = Net Operating Income / Property Value

+Expected Return = Cap Rate + NOI growth rate

 ## Forecasting Exchange Rates

+### Purchase Power Parity
+- %Δ Ex Rate = %Δ Country A Inflation Expectation - %Δ Country B Inflation Expectation

+### Uncovered Interest Rate Partiy
+- %Δ Ex Rate = %Δ Country A Nominal Interest Rate - %Δ Country B Nominal Interest Rate
+- Yet the profitability of carry trade - borrowing in low-rate currencies and lending in high-rate currencies—violates the UIP assumption

+## Forecasting Volatilities

+### Sample Statistics for CVC Matrix

+#### Advantages
+- Unbiased and correct on average
+- Converges to the true CVC matrix as sample size gets larger

+#### Disadvantages
+- Can't be used for large numbers of assets
+- Substantial sampling error unless number of observations is at least 10 times number of assets
+- No cross sectional consistency

+### Factor Model for CVC Matrix

+#### Advantages
+- Can be used when number of assets exceeds number of observations
+- Reduce the number of unique parameters to be estimated
+- Imposes cross-sectional structure
+- Substantially reduce estimation error

+#### Disadvantages
+- Mis-specified factor model will be biased and in consistent and will no converge on average

+### Shrinkage Estimation for CVC Matrix
+- Weighted average of the two methods
+- Captures the benefits of both methods while increase the efficiency (reduce MSE) of the estimates

+### Estimating Volatility from Smoothed Returns

+- Current observed return, Rt, is a weighted average of the current true return, rt, and the previous observed return: Rt = (1−λ)*rt + λR_t−1
+- var(r) = (1+λ)/(1−λ) * var(R) > var(R)

+### Time-Varying Volatility: ARCH Models
+- Current variance depends only on the variance in the previous period and the unexpected component of the current return
+- σ_t^2 = γ + α x σ_t−1^2 + β x η_t^2
+        = γ + (α+β)x σ_t−1^2 + β x (η——t−σ2t−1)